LearnTransportation

 In 2021, Bhavish made one of the boldest pivots in Indian startup history: launching Ola Electric to build electric scooters.
 He personally invested $100M+ and built the "FutureFactory" in Tamil Nadu — the world's largest two-wheeler factory with capacity for 10 million units per year.

 The Ola S1 electric scooter launched at ₹1 lakh and quickly became India's best-selling EV two-wheeler.
-Despite quality complaints and service backlogs, Ola Electric achieved a $4B+ valuation and went public in 2024.
+Ola Electric listed on the NSE in August 2024 at ₹76 a share, a ~$4B+ valuation — India's first pure-play EV IPO.

 The Problem: India's Transportation Crisis